 The Best Father-Daughter Relationship

-His love for Fatimah goes without saying.
-According to historians, the Messenger of Allah (S) would always kiss Fatimah, put his head on her chest, smell her and say: “I smell heaven from Fatimah.”4
+His love for Fatimah was known to all.
+According to historians, the Messenger of Allah (S) would always kiss Fatimah, put his head on her chest, smell her, and say: “I smell heaven from Fatimah.”4

 If you are wondering how a good father is defined in the Quran and hadith, don’t miss our course, “An Islamic guide to man’s role in the family.”